etiennestuder/gradle-jooq-plugin/README.md

 The jOOQ plugin is hosted at [JCenter](https://bintray.com/bintray/jcenter).

-## Gradle 1.x and 2.0
+## Gradle 1.x and 2.x
-To use the jOOQ plugin with versions of Gradle older than 2.1, apply the plugin in your `build.gradle` script:
+To use the jOOQ plugin with versions of Gradle 1.x and 2.x, apply the plugin in your `build.gradle` script:

 ```groovy
 buildscript {